A Dark Song

 Review:

 This is a movie that went on a list early on when I got into podcasts.
 I’m sure that I’ve heard about it a few times, but do not remember specific shows.
-I’m now getting the chance to check it out as it is part of the Summer Series for the Podcast Under the Stairs as it is on the 2016 list.
-It was also quite lucky that the Gateway Film Center showed it so I got to see it there.
-The synopsis is a determined young woman and a damaged occultist risk their lives and souls to perform a dangerous ritual that will grant them what they want.
+I’m now getting the chance to check it out as it was part of the Summer Challenge Series for the Podcast Under the Stairs when I was a member of the People’s Council.
+It was also quite lucky that the Gateway Film Center showed it so I got to see it there with my wife, Jaime.
+I’ve now given it a second watch to cover on the Average Podcast.

 She then meets Joseph Solomon (Steve Oram).
 He is the occultist from the synopsis.
 She is trying to hire him to help her perform a ritual.
 She goes through everything that she has been doing to prepare her body for it.
 He seems leery but agrees to see the house.
 It is there he asks her a particular question and her answer causes him to decline helping.
 She tells him she wants to do this ritual for love.
 It is at the train station that she reveals the real reason and he changes his mind.
 He stresses that she needs to tell him the truth.

-They start to gather supplies and we get an interesting interaction.
+They gather supplies and we get an interesting interaction.
 Sophia hears a child crying and she sees a woman changing a child on the pavement of a parking lot.
 This woman looks to be the one haunting her dreams as well as the child looking like her deceased son.
 Sophia is then spooked by her sister, Victoria (Susan Loughnane), when she comes up behind her.
 Through their talk, we know that Sophia spent time in a hospital due to her mental state from grief.

 Joseph and Sophia go to the house.
 He surrounds it with a circle of salt and when he gets to the door, she has one last chance to call it off.
 If not, once they start, they must see it to the end.
 It is a grueling attempt that lasts months.
-There are frustrations and Joseph tells Sophia to do some horrible things.
+There are frustrations and Joseph tells Sophia to do horrible things.
 This ritual is being done to see and hear her son one last time.
 She also reveals the reason for this as well, revenge.
 It will take everything they have to complete, and potentially survive, this ritual.

-My Rating: 9 out of 10
+My Rating: 10 out of 10